 Typically the leases for general needs blocks require the service charges to be paid in advance in equal half yearly instalments.
 50% should be paid on account at the 1st April and the remaining 50% at the 1st October, plus any balance from the reconciliation for the last financial year.

-Sheltered blocks (i.e. Riverbourne House) are required to pay all service charges, including estimates, in advance monthly.
+Sheltered blocks (such as Riverbourne House) are required to pay all service charges, including estimates, in advance monthly.

 Not all leases are identical and some may have different payment terms.
 Please check your own lease for confirmation.